Essential Videos

 Emma and Alex are students in a class about intellectual disabilities.
 After a lecture on Normalization Theory, they’ve been asked to debate the merits of normalization theory.
 Below is a transcript of a debate between these two (fictional) students:

 Emma: You know, I’ve been thinking about normalization theory and Social Role Valorization (SRV) quite a bit since last week, and I have some concerns.
-It seems to me that they might be at odds with using a neuroaffirmative approach when supporting individuals with intellectual and developmental disabilities.
-By prioritizing assimilation into typical society, normalization theory might disregard the unique neurodivergent characteristics of these individuals.
-How do you see these two approaches being compatible, considering the emphasis on conformity and assimilation?
+It seems to me that they might be at odds with using a neuroaffirmative approach when supporting individuals with intellectual and developmental disabilities… [Full transcript as in original]

 Conversation Exercise

 In the bottom right-hand corner of your screen, you’ll see a conversation icon.
-Click on this to being the conversation exercise with FRED our AI-powered chatbot.
+Click on this to begin the conversation exercise with FRED, our AI-powered chatbot.
 Alternatively, click this link to open the chat interface directly.

 If you have not already, read this article to learn how to get the most from your learning conversation with FRED.